Metropolis of Rhodes: History

 From 1308/9, the island fell under the rule of the Knights Hospitaller.
 The Knights evicted the Orthodox metropolitan, and installed a Latin Archbishop in his stead.
-The Patriarchate of Constantinople continued to appoint metropolitans in exile, but after 1369 the see of Rhodes was awarded to the metropolitan of Side on the coast of Asia Minor.
+The Patriarchate of Constantinople continued to appoint metropolitans in exile, but after 1369 the see of Rhodes was awarded to the metropolitan of Side on the coast of Asia Minor, and was later assumed by Stauropolis in 1387 and 1393.
 The Orthodox community on the island was administered by a council comprising local priests and secular potentates.
 In the early 15th century, the rising power of the Ottomans forced the Knights to adopt a more conciliatory stance, and the Orthodox metropolitans were allowed back on the island.
 The Union of the Churches in the Council of Florence (1447) met with ardent opposition by the Orthodox populace of the island, forcing the Knights to violently suppress their reactions.

 Rhodes finally fell to the Ottomans in 1522, allowing for the full restoration of the Orthodox Church on the island.
 Ottoman rule was characterized by relative calm, despite occasional disputes.
 Having lost all its suffragan sees by the early 14th century, by the early 17th century, the metropolis had risen back to 38th place among the metropolises under Constantinople, with a single suffragan, the see of Lerni, until it was raised to a separate metropolis in 1888.
 During the Greek War of Independence (1821–29), the Orthodox Church on the island suffered persecution, and its privileges were suspended until 1835, when a new firman restored them.